mcolletta/max-llm-book/book/src/introduction.md

 # Introduction

 Transformer models power today's most impactful AI applications, from language models like ChatGPT to code generation tools like GitHub Copilot.
 Maybe you've been asked to adapt one of these models for your team, or you want to understand what's actually happening when you call an inference API.
 Either way, building a transformer from scratch is one of the best ways to truly understand how they work.

 This guide walks you through implementing GPT-2 using Modular's MAX framework.
 You'll build each component yourself: embeddings, attention mechanisms, and feed-forward layers.
 You'll see how they fit together into a complete language model.

-By the end, you'll be able to adapt models to your specific needs, debug performance issues by understanding what's happening under the hood, and make informed architecture decisions when designing ML systems.
+## Why GPT-2?

+It's the architectural foundation for modern language models.
+LLaMA, Mistral, GPT-4; they're all built on the same core components you'll implement here:

+- multi-head attention
+- feed-forward layers
+- layer normalization
+- residual connections

+Modern variants add refinements like grouped-query attention or mixture of experts, but the fundamentals remain the same.
+GPT-2 is complex enough to teach real transformer architecture but simple enough to implement completely and understand deeply.
+When you grasp how its pieces fit together, you understand how to build any transformer-based model.

 > **Learning by building**: This tutorial follows a format popularized by Andrej
 > Karpathy's educational work and Sebastian Raschka's hands-on approach.
 Rather